 Resistance to Apartheid

-One of the first political organizations in Africa opposed to the apartheid was Lubumba Yama Afrika, which believed that the only way to fight the Whites was through African unity.
+One of the first political organizations in Africa opposed to the apartheid was Lubumba Yama Afrika, which believed that the only way to fight the system of apartheid was through African unity.
 This party began in the 19th century, and spurred on many other parties from that point on.
-Opposition to the apartheid was also influenced by outside powers, such as Mahatma Gandhi’s theory of non-violence.
+Opposition to apartheid was also influenced by outside powers, such as Mahatma Gandhi’s theory of non-violence.
 In 1960, a large group of Africans in Sharpeville revolted by not carrying around their pass-books.
 This resulted in the government declaring a state of emergency in this region.
 The emergency continued for 156 days, leaving 69 people dead and 190 wounded.

 Many feared political protest, even if non-violent, because of the severe consequences which followed.
 Once arrested, many died in custody, or were sentenced to prison for life.

 Nelson Mandela became involved with the ANC, African National Congress during the peak of the Second World War.
 Along with sixty other members, the mission of the ANC was to turn the group into a mass movement.
 By 1952, Mandela was elected National Volunteer-in-Chief.
 His job was to travel around the country, organizing resistance against discrimination.
-Because of his role in the ANC, Mandela was convicted of going against the Suppression of Communism Act and sent to Johannesburg prison for six months.
+Because of his role in the ANC, Mandela was convicted of violating the Suppression of Communism Act and sent to a Johannesburg prison for six months.
 After the Sharpeville Massacre in 1960, the ANC was outlawed.
 Mandela continued to fight for the rights of his people, traveling illegally outside South Africa in 1962, and addressing the Conference of the Pan African Freedom Movement of East and Central Africa.
 After his return to Africa, he was once again arrested and sentenced to five years in prison.
 During these five years, he was charged with sabotage, and sentenced this time to life in prison.
 Like Gandhi, Mandela fought a war of non-violence and equal opportunities for all people.
 He was released on February 11th, 1990, and was elected as the first democratically chosen president of South Africa on may 10th 1994.
 In 1993, he received the Nobel Peace prize on behalf of all the South Africans who suffered to bring peace to the land.
 He died December 5, 2013.

 The Outside World

 Apartheid did not receive any international attention when the laws were first created in 1948.
-The rise of the civil rights movement in the United States and the revolt of colonial rule in Asia and Africa drew attention to the situation in South Africa (See African American Studies and Postcolonialism).
+The rise of the civil rights movement in the United States and the revolt of colonial rule in Asia and Africa drew attention to the situation in South Africa (see African American Studies and Postcolonialism).
 The United Nations helped to draw more international attention by imposing an arms embargo in November 1977 and by creating a Security Council sanctions committee in December 1977.
 India helped to draw attention on the Indian population in Southern Africa and as various countries claimed their independence, the necessity for action to be taken on the apartheid increased.
 Internationally, other ways in which action was taken was by denying South African airways from landing in their countries, breaking off diplomatic relations with the government of South Africa, and boycotting all South African goods and refraining from exporting goods (Anti-Apartheid Movement 105).
 However, South Africa was indifferent to these international criticisms because of its continuance in economic prosperity.

 The End of Apartheid

 Apartheid finally came to an end in 1990 when president F.W. de Klerk announced a formal end to the apartheid.
 By 1991, all apartheid laws were repealed.
 The sanctions, created by the UN, were repealed as well.
 South Africa is presently in a process of transition.
 The government has been working to stimulate growth, create jobs, and to integrate the workforce.
 Foreign countries have been keen on integrating South Africa into their businesses.
 Though racism has not been erased from the lives of many people, South Africa is undergoing great changes even to this day.
+A recent New York Times article details how apartheid persists in South Africa in economic terms.

 - “Apartheid, the Facts.”
 International Defense and Aid Fund for Southern Africa.
 London: A.G.
 Bishop and Sons Ltd., 1983.